 Ten Miles Past Normal is a quirky roadmap for life—and also a reminder that detours are not about missing out, but about finding a new way home.
 [Young Adult for ages 12 and up]

 The Outsiders by S.E.
 Hinton

 First published by Viking in 1967, The Outsiders immediately resonated with young adults.
-This groundbreaking novel was like nothing else out there?it was honest and gritty, and was a deeply sympathetic portrayal of Ponyboy, a young man who finds himself on the outside of regular society.
-Forty years later, with over thirteen million copies sold, the story is as fresh and powerful to teenagers today as it ever was.
+This groundbreaking novel was like nothing else out there?
+It was honest and gritty and was a deeply sympathetic portrayal of Ponyboy, a young man who finds himself on the outside of regular society.
+Forty years later, with over thirteen million copies sold, the story is as fresh and powerful for teenagers today as it ever was.